Curry Noodles

 - Rice noodles.
 Wide rice noodles are my favorite here because they’re not only naturally vegan and gluten-free, but they also scoop up the red curry sauce very easily.

-- Garlic.
+- Garlic and ginger.
 The first of the two aromatics.
-Fresh garlic cloves give the red curry sauce a savory baseline of flavor.
+Fresh garlic cloves and ginger give the red curry sauce a savory baseline.

 - Soy sauce.
 Or you can use tamari if you’re gluten-free.